FREEDOM FROM SOCIAL MEDIA

 But if your values and views are different from the collective group, you can expect to be ignored or bullied.

-So this Dopamine rush, is making you conform to the values and often unhealthy behaviour of others.
+So this Dopamine rush comes at a cost, and makes you conform to the values and unhealthy behaviour of others.

-This 'measuring of yourself' by the opinions of others in such a public way, is unwise and dangerous.
+This 'measuring of yourself' by the opinions of others in such a public way, is unwise and dangerous for your happiness.

 "People only have as much power over you, as you give them!"